mcuntz/ncvue/README.rst

 has to do, for example, ``sudo apt install python3-tk`` on Linux or ``brew install python3 python-tk`` on macOS with Homebrew_.

-We also provide standalone macOS applications that come with everything needed to run ``ncvue`` including Python:
+We also provide standalone applications for Windows and macOS that come with everything needed to run ``ncvue`` including Python:

+  - `ncvue 6.1.dev4 Windows`_
+  - `ncvue 6.0 CTk Intel`_ and `ncvue 6.0 CTk ARM`_ for Intel and ARM
+    processors, resp., for macOS 15 [Sequoia] using CustomTkinter_
+  - `ncvue 6.0 Intel`_ and `ncvue 6.0 ARM`_ for Intel and ARM
+    processors, resp., for macOS 15 [Sequoia] in Aqua look

+Older versions are:

-  - `ncvue 4.0`_ for macOS 10.x with Intel processor
+  - `ncvue 5.1 CTk Intel`_ and `ncvue 5.1 CTk ARM`_ for Intel and ARM
+    processors, resp., for macOS 14 and 15 [Sonoma, Sequoia] using CustomTkinter_
   - `ncvue 5.1 Intel`_ and `ncvue 5.1 ARM`_ for Intel and ARM
     processors, resp., for macOS 14 and 15 [Sonoma, Sequoia] in Aqua look
-  - `ncvue 5.1 CTk Intel`_ and `ncvue 5.1 CTk ARM`_ for Intel and ARM
-    processors, resp., for macOS 14 and 15 [Sonoma, Sequoia] using CustomTkinter_
-  - `ncvue 6.0 Intel`_ and `ncvue 6.0 ARM`_ for Intel and ARM
-    processors, resp., for macOS 15 [Sequoia] in Aqua look
-  - `ncvue 6.0 CTk Intel`_ and `ncvue 6.0 CTk ARM`_ for Intel and ARM
+  - `ncvue 4.0`_ for macOS 10.x with Intel processor
-    processors, resp., for macOS 15 [Sequoia] using CustomTkinter_

-and a tentative Windows installer (to be checked):

-  - `ncvue 6.1.dev4 Windows`_

 `ncvue 4.0` should work from macOS 10.13 (High Sierra) onward on Intel processors. `ncvue > 5.0` is either for Intel processors or for Apple